YJJfish/YJJfish.github.io/_pages/about.md

             <i>Course Project of Intelligent Acquisition of Visual Information</i>
         </p>
         <p>
-            We proposed a system based on voxel carving and ray casting algorithm to reconstruct the 3D shapes of opaque objects.
-We use a projector to project structured light on the object and a camera to capture photos simultaneously.
+            We proposed a system based on voxel carving and ray casting algorithms to reconstruct the 3D shapes of opaque objects.
+We firstly use a projector to project structured light on the object and a camera to capture photos simultaneously.
 These photos are then used to extract silhouettes and estimate depth images of the object.
-We use silhouettes to carve the voxel model of the object, and use depth images to refine it.
+Then We use silhouettes to carve the voxel model of the object, and use depth images to refine it.
 Finally, ray casting algorithm is used to color the reconstructed model.
         </p>
     </div>
 </div>
 </div>
 <div style="clear:both"></div>
 <hr width="100%" size="1" align="center">

 <div style="width: 100%;">
 <div>